WebOrigami/extensions/instagram/README.md

 $ ori "@keys package:@weborigami/instagram(token)"
 ```

 The album IDs will be long numbers.
-You can then ask `ori` to display a list of the image files in the album with a given ID:
+You can then ask `ori` to display a list of the `.jpeg` files in an album with a given ID:

 ```console
 $ ori "@keys package:@weborigami/instagram(token)/<albumId>"
 ```

-This will display a list of the `.jpeg` files in the album.

 You can copy an album locally with: